 If you grew up in a home with a big backyard, you probably have fond memories of hanging out with your friends and playing games after school and on the weekends.

-Then when school was finally over for the year and you had the whole summer to enjoy, that backyard became the center of your universe running through the sprinklers or swimming in your own pool.
+When school was finally over for the year, and you had the whole summer to enjoy.
+That backyard became the center of your universe, running through the sprinklers or swimming in your own pool.

 When the holidays rolled around, the entire family was able to gather in that huge backyard to enjoy barbecues, games and other festivities.

 Unfortunately, your own backyard is not quite as spacious as the one you remember from your youth.
 In fact, some would go so far as to say your small outdoor living space is downright cramped.

-If you want to give your kids the same outdoor experience you enjoyed as a child, you will need to make the most of the space you do have with these small backyard ideas.
+If you want to give your kids the same outdoor experience you enjoyed as a child, you will need to make the most of the space you have with these small backyard ideas.

 Create a Targeted Play Area

 You do not have to let a lack of space interfere with your summer fun or stop you from making great memories with your own kids.
-One great small backyard idea is to create a targeted play area which allows you to make the most of the space you have available.
+One great small backyard idea is to create a targeted play area that allows you to make the most of the available space.
 There are plenty of things you can do to make your small backyard more fun.